 Do I need to get a new smart meter every time I switch suppliers?

 No, you don’t have to get a new smart meter when you switch energy supplier.
 With one of the SMETS2 meters, you should be able to switch energy suppliers without any interruption to your energy readings, bill payments or gas and electricity supply.

 If you have a SMETS1 meter you may need to send in your meter readings in order to get an accurate bill following a switch (just as you would with traditional meters).
 But this is a temporary situation and does not affect your ability to switch your energy supplier – so you can go ahead and change your gas or electricity supplier.

 Can I get a smart meter for free?

 There is no extra cost for the in-home display.
 You won't have an extra charge on your bill because you choose to have a smart meter.
 The costs will be spread across everyone's bills, just like the cost of running and maintaining today's traditional meters are.

 A smart meter comes in two main parts and will be installed by your energy supplier(s).
 Your traditional gas and electric meters will be replaced with smart meters which send your meter readings to your energy supplier(s).

 You will also receive an in-home display which will show you how much energy you're using in pounds and pence.

-- whether your electricity use is high, medium or low
+- at a glance, whether your electricity use is high, medium or low

 - how much credit you have left